Reflection

 behavior

 This isn't a show.
-It's emergency evacuation.
+It's an emergency evacuation.

 Scene 5 — Finale